 As companies promote well-being in their employer branding, they must ensure it’s reflected in the employee experience.
 This can include offering wellness programs, mental health support, flexible work schedules, and promoting a healthy work-life balance.

-Ensuring that employees feel supported in managing both their work and personal lives reinforces the promise of care and support.
+Ensuring that employees feel supported in managing their work and personal lives reinforces the promise of care and support.

 Recognition is a powerful motivator, and employees who feel appreciated are more likely to stay engaged and productive.
 Improving employee experience through recognition and reward systems is crucial to maintaining alignment with the employer brand.